-Figure 3: The 13 variables used in Chem 1B analysis; descriptions in Table 3.
+Figure 2: The 13 variables used in Chem 1B analysis; descriptions in Table 4.
 Plot maps the difference between the matched and unmatched PAL vs. non-PAL populations based on their respective SMDs and shows the reduced SMDs under matching in nearly all variables.

 Finally, our analysis also provided participation data.
-We found that, in the classes and terms analyzed, a total of 7,180 students participated in PAL while 18,449 did not; thus the overall participation rate is approximately 28%.
+We found that, in the classes and terms analyzed, a total of 7,180 students enrolled in PAL while 18,449 did not; thus approximately 28% of eligible students chose to enroll in the PAL program.
 Of the 113 semester-courses included in the study, these rates varied considerably, from a low of 9% (Math 31, Spring 2016) to a high of 55% (Chem 24, Spring 2019).